 More importantly, lean on your boys for help when you need it.
 While the stigma of asking for mental health help has yet to go away entirely, particularly among men, I wouldn’t be where I am today if I didn’t take the time to talk to my guy friends about how I was feeling.
 Your bros are there for you to talk it out, and your heart will thank you, too.

-4. Exercise, Diet, and Keeping Down the Pounds
+4. Diet and Keep Down the Pounds

 Keeping yourself at a healthy weight and eating well are fairly obvious answers to guaranteeing coronary health.
 They’re among the top three recommendations from the CDC to lowering your risk for heart disease.